iTCf/anonymi/README.md

-If you find any other problem or difficulty please open an issue on our GitHub repository [add link].
+If you find any other problem or difficulty please open an issue on our GitHub repository https://github.com/iTCf/anonymi.
 Please submit the error logs (see above) when posting issues.

 If you would like to contribute please join us on GitHub.